ChristiaanCronje/HyperionDev/README.md

 <img src="https://github.com/ChristiaanCronje/HyperionDev/blob/main/IGNORE/Headers/About%20Me.svg" alt="About Me" height="25px"/>

-I'm **Xander Steyn**, a software developer with **5+ years** of hands-on coding experience built on a strong foundation in **cybersecurity**.

-For five years, I immersed myself in **ethical hacking**, focusing on exposing vulnerabilities in real-world systems, flaws most developers never even see.

-In 2025, I made a decisive shift, moving fully into **building software**.
-Now, I apply everything I learned about breaking systems to engineer software that is **secure**, **scalable**, and **built to last**.

-> I don't just write code that works.
-> I write code that **holds up**, because I know exactly what it looks like when it doesn't.
+Entry-level data scientist with practical experience from a coding bootcamp, where I built projects involving data cleaning, visualization, and machine learning.
+I've been programming since 2022, focusing on tools like Python, Pandas, scikit-learn, and SQL.

 <h1></h1>

 <img src="https://github.com/ChristiaanCronje/HyperionDev/blob/main/IGNORE/Headers/Why%20This%20Repository%20Exists.svg" alt="Why This Repository Exists" height="30"/>

-These projects are my official HyperionDev software engineering submissions, reviewed by mentors and shared with partner companies.
+These projects are my official HyperionDev data science submissions, reviewed by mentors and shared with partner companies.
 Beyond assignments, this repository demonstrates what I consistently deliver independently and professionally.

 > Every file here is written, tested, and submitted by me with the same level of attention I bring to real-world software projects.